renzholy/mongood/README.md

 - [ ] Role management
 - [ ] Performance moniting
+- [ ] VSCode plugin

-Feel free to create a pull request or issue !
+Feel free to pull request or create a issue !